ersilia-os/abaumannii-enamine-real-screening/README.md

 CO[C@@H]1C[C@H](C(=O)NCC2[C@H](C)[C@H]2C)N(C(=O)C2[C@H](C)[C@H]2C)C1 |&1:10,12,&2:18,20|
 ```

-**Note**: Enamine was not able to synthetise one of the compounds (plus some compounds were cheaper than expected).
+**Update 1 (early February 2025)**: Enamine was not able to synthetise one of the compounds (plus some compounds were cheaper than expected).
 Therefore, we have updated our selection:

 ```text
 s_27____9164738____26671526